BCCVL/BCCVL_Visualiser/README.md

     3. Got to http://localhost:10600/api/csv/1/default?data_url=https%3A%2F%2Fraw.github.com%2FBCCVL%2FBCCVL_Visualiser%2Fmaster%2FBCCVL_Visualiser%2Fbccvl_visualiser%2Ftests%2Ffixtures%2Foccurrences.csv

         This should present a CSV view (a HTML table) of some point data.
-If you change the api from csv to point: http://localhost:10600/api/csv/1/default?data_url=https%3A%2F%2Fraw.github.com%2FBCCVL%2FBCCVL_Visualiser%2Fmaster%2FBCCVL_Visualiser%2Fbccvl_visualiser%2Ftests%2Ffixtures%2Foccurrences.csv , the same data will then be visible in a map (you may need to zoom out to see it).
+If you change the api from csv to point: http://localhost:10600/api/csv/1/default?data_url=https%3A%2F%2Fraw.github.com%2FBCCVL%2FBCCVL_Visualiser%2Fmaster%2FBCCVL_Visualiser%2Fbccvl_visualiser%2Ftests%2Ffixtures%2Foccurrences.csv , the same data will then be visible in a map (you will need to zoom the map out from Australia to see the points).